 The Safe & Sound Protocol is a listening therapy that can help reduce auditory, tactile and visual overstimulation; improve auditory processing, speech, attention and focus, behaviour, social engagement, emotional regulation, digestion, bladder control and could also clear Glue Ear - making life easier for someone who has Down Syndrome

 Working with the Safe & Sound Protocol for someone with Down Syndrome could make changes in many different areas from auditory, tactile and visual overstimulation; auditory processing, speech, attention and focus / behaviour; to social engagement and emotional regulation, digestion, bladder control and Glue Ear - making life easier for someone with that extra 21st chromosome, and their families.

 The Safe & Sound Protocol has had a massive impact on our lives and signs are good that it can help many others to make life easier with minimal effort compared to other therapy – always a bonus, right?!

 Take a look at my blog covering Down Syndrome and the Safe & Sound Protocol if you would like to find out more

 Children and adults with genetic differences such as Down Syndrome are more likely to have retained Primitive Reflexes.
 Our reflexes affect the way we stand and walk, the way we talk, the way we think and learn and the way we manage our emotions and relationships - they are so very important.

-Working reflex integration therapy and therefore strengthening connections in the brain can help with speech, balance and coordination, emotional regulation / behaviour and learning.
+Working with reflex integration therapy and therefore strengthening connections in the brain can help with speech, muscle tone, balance and coordination, gross & fine motor skills, emotional regulation / behaviour and learning.

 Learn more about Primitive Reflexes and Rhythmic Movement Training